UnsuccessfulLaminator/fieldsim/README.md

 The program also has rudimentary simulation capabilities, allowing bodies to interact with eachother and move about.

-All graphics are plotted using [nannou](https://nannou.cc/).
+All graphics are plotted using [nannou](https://nannou.cc/) and the GUI is done with nannou\_egui, an interface to [egui](https://github.com/emilk/egui).

 ## Interface

-As it stands, the user interface is somewhere between bare and non-existent, depending on how generous you are.
-The controls are as follows:
+As it stands, the user interface is incomplete.
+There is a small GUI with 3 buttons:
-* Left click to plot an isopotential
+* Add isopotential - Press this and then click anywhere to start an isopotential at that point
-* Right click to clear all isopotentials and field lines
-* Press F to plot field lines from all placed isopotentials (painfully slow for more than about 10 isopotentials simultaneously)
+* Draw field lines - Draw the field lines from all placed isopotentials
-* Press Space to toggle the simulation
+* Clear lines - Delete all isopotentials and field lines Additionally the simulation is toggled with Space.

 ## Building